fteychene/pinot-pixel/realtime_pixelcanvas.md

     -exec
 ```

-:warning: This part is not yet runnable through cli only and is ATM ran through an IDE.

- - Start the command server (`Main.kt` in `command` project)
+Start command server (http server that receive bot commands and ingest them in Kafka) :
+`./gradlew :command:runShadow`

- - Start the request server (`Main.kt` in `request` project)
+Start request server (http server to display events from kafka in a pixel canvas with sse) ;
+`./gradlew :request:runShadow`

 Open http://localhost:8081/index.html and click on the Start button.
 You should see connection to kafka from request logs